 Students select traits from the handout and their notes from the index cards that are most important to them and write them in the wheel of the handout: Personal Character Components Wheel.

-Tell students to leave the wheel on their desk and walk around the room and compare their wheels with others, looking for someone whose wheel is just like theirs.
+Tell students to leave the wheel on their desk and walk around the room and read the other wheels, looking for someone whose wheel is just like theirs.
 As they compare their identities, they learn about the diverse interests and talents that make up the classroom community.
 Bring the group back together and discuss.

 - What similarities did you find?
 How did you feel when you found a similarity with someone that you didn't know about before?